abhilashsagar/linuxdd/doc/gpiodriver.rst

 - The Device Tree snippet is presented in a code block using the `.. code-block:: dts` directive.

-You can include this documentation in your Sphinx project by copying and pasting the rst code into your `.rst` file.
-Make sure to adjust the GPIO controller and pin values in the Device Tree snippet based on your actual hardware configuration.
-Additionally, ensure that the compatible strings match between the C code and the Device Tree snippet.

-If you have any further questions or need additional assistance, feel free to ask!

 .. _block-diagram-documentation:

 Block Diagram Documentation